sergeych/boss-serialization-kt/README.md

 val decoded: MyDataClass = binaryData.decodeBoss()
 ~~~

-Also you can decode from `Boss.Reader` _stream_:
+Also, you can decode from `Boss.Reader` _stream_:

 ~~~
 val r = Boss.Reader(inputStream)
 val decoded: MyDataClass = r.deserialize()
 ~~~

 __Important note__.
 The root object of the data to decode _must be a boss map_.
 E.g. you can't deserialize primitive types and lists as root objects.
-These compond types could be contained in fields onlym while the root object should still be a map.
-In other ford, you decode only to classes.
+These compound types could be contained in fields only, the root object should still be a map.
+In other ford, you decode root objects only to classes.

 If you need to decode boss to a map rather than a class instance, use `BossStruct` for field types and `binaryData.decodeBossStruct`.

-### Aallowed fields
+### Allowed fields

 - simple types: `Int, Long, Float, Double, Boolean, null`
 - `ZonedDateTime` for boss datetime field type